Claude Code Plugins

 Overview

-Search for code within GitHub repositories using gh search code.
+Search for code across GitHub repositories using gh search code.
 Important: CLI API uses legacy search engine.
 For regex and advanced features, use -w flag to open in web browser.

 • Need to exclude certain results (requires -- flag)